 Chavez Jr. later admitted he didn’t have the right game plan going into the fight, and didn’t represent Mexican boxing in the way he wanted to.
 “I wanted to box but he went to the ropes and I just needed to throw more punches.
 If I would’ve attacked more, I would’ve been open to counter punches,” said Chavez Jr. He said trainer Nacho Berestain told him to do so, but the strategy didn’t work.

 Living up to the expectations of others is far more difficult than people imagine.
-Chavez Jr. has tried to match the glory of his celebrated father all his life.
+Chavez Jr. has tried to match the glory of his celebrated father, Mexico’s greatest boxer, all his life.
 After tonight, perhaps he will stop trying and people will stop asking.

 “I proved I can move and box even though he is bigger and strong.
 I proved as a fighter I can do all those things,” said Alvarez of the bout.
 “I thought I was going to showcase myself as a fighter that could throw punches, but he just wouldn’t do it.
 I’ve shown I can do lots of things in the ring, anything a fighter brings—I’ve shown I can showcase myself,” said Alvarez.

-So much for the Mexican Civil War.
-So, how about a real guerra?
+So much for boxing’s Mexican Civil War.
+How about a real guerra?
 With unified middleweight champion Gennady Golovkin sitting ringside, the question was inevitable.
 Would Canelo now agree to the fight fans really want to see?
-“I never feared anyone.
-When I was born, fear was gone,” declared Alvarez.

 “GGG, you are next my friend,” said Alvarez.”The fight is done.
 I’ve never feared anyone, since I was 16 fighting as a professional.
 When I was born, fear was gone.
 I never got my share of fear.
 I’m very happy, and the rivalry is going to show my skills even more.
 I’ve had difficult fights, and that will no doubt be a tough fight.
 But, I always say, Canelo Alvarez is the best because I fight the best.”